YiJiePV/YiJiePV/README.md

 # Hi there 👋.
 My name is Karena and I am a young programmer currently studying computer science at Seattle Pacific University.
-About the profile: The repos in my profile are mostly finished school projects I did over the past 4 years.
+About the profile: The repos in my profile are mostly finished school projects I did over the past 4-5 years.
 However, that can change as I start my own projects or start contributing to open source projects.

 - 🌱 I’m currently learning computer science at Seattle Pacific University
 - 👯 I’m looking to collaborate on pretty much anything.
-I am undecided on which area I want to work in.
+I am undecided on which area I want to work in, but I am currently growing an interest in AI and Machine Learning.
-- 🤔 I’m looking for help with improving my coding and communication skills.
+- 🤔 I’m looking for help with improving my coding and communication skills and exploring various career paths in computer science.
 - 📫 How to reach me:
   - Email: karenaqian@outlook.com
   - LinkedIn: https://www.linkedin.com/in/karena-qian-36bb67233/
   - Discord: sonbla6118cmus
 - ⚡ Fun fact: I am classically trained on piano and violin for more than 10 years.
-I have also been playing the viola and saxophone for at least 6 months.
+I have also been playing the viola and saxophone for at least a year.

 <!--
 **YiJiePV/YiJiePV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.